NMU Global Campus Students:

 This policy allows students who qualify to delete an entire semester of NMU grades.
 Students must return to the university after an extended period of time, not have attended any college for at least three years before reentry, and meet certain GPA requirements.
 For information, contact the Academic and Career Advisement Center.

 All changes to majors, except education and psychology majors, are made by the staff in the Academic and Career Advisement Center or on the web.
 Students wishing to declare a major in education or psychology must contact the respective department.
 Academic and Career Advisement Center, C.B.
 Hedgcock, Room 3302, 906-227-297 e-mail: firstname.lastname@example.org, website: nmu.edu/acac.

-The 7-Year Rule-There is a seven year time limit on credits for graduate degrees.
+The 7-Year Rule: There is a seven-year time limit on credits for graduate degrees.
 If you do not complete your degree within seven years, you will lose credits taken more than seven years ago unless you are granted an extension by the graduate office.
-Extensions may be granted in rare cases where unforeseen circumstances keeps the student from graduating on time and must be supported by the academic department.
+Extensions may be granted in rare cases where unforeseen circumstances keep the student from graduating on time and must be supported by the academic department.
 In no cases will courses more than ten years old by the time of graduation be counted towards the degree.

-R Grades-Students may receive a research in progress "R" grade in a course where the primary focus is research, such as a thesis.
+R Grades: Students may receive a research in progress "R" grade in a course where the primary focus is research, such as a thesis.
 The student has a maximum of three years from when the "R" grade is issued to complete the course requirements.
-Faculty may designate a deadline of less than three years if deemed appropriate.
-Failure to complete the specified work within the designated time frame may result in an "U" or "F" grade for the course.
+Faculty may designate a deadline of fewer than three years if deemed appropriate.
+Failure to complete the specified work within the designated time frame may result in a "U" or "F" grade for the course.

 401 Cohodas Hall